Draft.dev

 If you’ve chosen to be a tech writer, you need to stay on top of the latest developments in the tech world.
 An excellent way to do this is to read good technical blogs.
 You can study other tech writers’ work to see how they write about tech-heavy topics both concisely and effectively.

-How We Evaluated These Technical Writing Blogs
+How Were These Technical Writing Blogs Evaluated?

 In this article, I offer my recommendations for the fifteen best technical writing blogs that you should follow.
 I’ve ranked and graded these blogs on the following criteria: